-to investigate what happens as the questions change.
+The political questions changed several times over the election period, so that I cannot immediately apply the results from the randomization period to the earlier period.
+However, a detailed analysis shows that changes in the political questions had only a small effect compared with the effect of there being political questions at all; with 1,000 observations every day, regression discontinuity methods can be used to investigate what happens as the questions change.
 So it seems that any political question will depress the answers to the ladder and that the effects persist through the questionnaire into the standard of living and some other questions.

-I have therefore made a second adjustment to all of the data prior to $6^{th}$ January 2009 based on the use of the pure randomization period discussed above.
+I have therefore made a second adjustment to all of the data prior to January $6^{\text{th}}$ , 2009 based on the use of the pure randomization period discussed above.
 The method is as follows.
-From the ordered probit calculated for the first adjustment and estimated on the full 'clean' period, I calculate the predicted x'b, and then compare the values of this index between experimentals and controls over the randomization period.
+From the ordered probit calculated for the first adjustment and estimated on the full "clean" period, I calculate the predicted x'b, and then compare the values of this index between experimentals and controls over the randomization period.
 This gives me an estimate of the downward bias from the political questions, which I add back in, to give $x'b+\delta$ , say, which I then use in place of x'b with the originally estimated cut points, to calculate a predicted set of probabilities for each rung for each household.
 From these, I calculate a predicted ladder for each household.
-The moving average of the daily mean of this series is the top line in Fig. 4.
+The moving average of the daily mean of this series is the top line in Figure 4.
 This second adjustment is modest compared with the first-the standard of living responses are not nearly as badly affected as is the ladder by the political questions-but it further shifts up the early well-being measures, suggesting more strongly still that Americans are indeed still some way from recovering from the crisis.